 - Share AWG products with other AWG participants via the collaborative workspace provided by the GLDS.

-An investigator that would like to take part in any AWG(s) should provide a description of their expertise in the relevant area of analysis to GeneLab, and must sign a statement of acknowledgement of the Expectations for AWG Participation (see above).
+An investigator who would like to take part in any AWG(s) should provide a description of their expertise in the relevant area of analysis to GeneLab, and must sign a statement of acknowledgement of the Expectations for AWG Participation (see above).
+Expectations from students are based on their academic levels.
+High-school students should be sponsored by a member of the AWG or part of a NASA education program (e.g. GL4HS, GL4U, citizen science).
+Similarly, we recommend undergraduate and graduate students seek approval and invite their mentors to join the AWGs, if not already an active member.
+Attendance at meetings is sufficient for high-school students, while undergraduate and graduate students are expected to contribute to AWG deliverables under the mentorship of their sponsor.
 Requests for participation in AWGs will be reviewed by GeneLab and the AWG chairs who must reach a consensus to allow the applicant to participate.
 The AWG chair(s) and GeneLab will review participation in each group yearly.

 Benefits of AWG Participation